Package 'plant'

 Description

-Compute the whole plant light compensation point for a single plant.
+Compute the whole plant light compensation point for a single plant: the light level at which whole-plant carbon gain is zero.

 Usage